Skip to main content

 Tour the CAPS Facilities

 FSU-CAPS brings unique capabilities to the research and development community, with a specially designed facility and a high-caliber research team recruited worldwide from academic institutions and industry organizations.
 Members of the Facilities Group support the Center’s research activities.
-Our four-member team includes highly qualified engineers, designers and technicians with a combined 100 years experience in the fields of electrical power engineering, mechanical engineering, cryogenics, process control, system engineering and data acquisition.
+Our team includes highly qualified engineers, designers and technicians with experience in the fields of electrical power engineering, mechanical engineering, cryogenics, process control, system engineering and data acquisition.
 They are responsible for carrying out the unique experiments undertaken by FSU-CAPS researchers as well those performed for our industry clients.

-Real Time Digital Simulator (RTDS)
+Digital Real Time Simulator (RTS)

 Learn more about our RTDS